What every best Clothes Dryers has:

 If you don't already have a gas line, it's probably not worth the time and expense to put one in, even though, according to EnergyStar.gov, a gas dryer will save you money and reduce your overall environmental impact.
 So, if you do have a gas-powered option for your dryer, consider yourself lucky.

-Owners also love the Maytag MGDX655DW, saying this dryer is fast, and does a great job even on larger loads.
-It has a 7 cubic foot capacity.
+Thousands of owners also love the Maytag MGDX655DW, saying this dryer is fast, and does a great job even on larger loads.
+It has a 7 cubic-foot capacity.
 In spite of its moderate price, the MGDX655DW has a nice array of features, including 11 drying cycles and a sensor that accurately controls those cycles.
-The electric version is the Maytag MEDX655DW (Est. $600) and it pairs with a top loading washer, the Maytag MVWX655DW (Est. $550).
+The electric version is the Maytag MEDX655DW (Est. $700) and it pairs with a top loading washer, the Maytag MVWX655DW (Est. $700).

-If you want a clothes dryer that will put some zing in your laundry room décor, take a good look at the LG DLG1502W (Est. $800), which earns raves for both its performance and its high-tech appearance.
+If you want a clothes dryer that will put some zing in your laundry room décor, take a good look at the LG DLG1502W (Est. $850), which earns raves for both its performance and its high-tech appearance.
 The control panel is located on the front of the dryer, instead of a panel in the back, which owners say gives it a modern, sleek look that they love.
 It's also loaded with features, including eight pre-programmed drying options and five additional temperature settings.
-Owners say it's fast and efficient, and its 7.3 cubic foot capacity cuts down on their laundry time.
-The electric option is the LG DLE1501W (Est. $700) and the dryer pairs with the top loading LG WT1501CW (Est. $750) which has matching front controls.
+Owners say it's fast and efficient, and its 7.3 cubic-foot capacity cuts down on their laundry time.
+The electric option is the LG DLE1501W (Est. $750) and the dryer pairs with the top loading LG WT1501CW (Est. $750) which has matching front controls.
+We review that washer in our separate washing machines report.